DaniBlaney/burger/README.md

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* From there the burger can be `Thrown away` and deleted.
+* From there the burger can be `Throw away` and deleted.

 * The app will store every burger in a database, whether devoured or not.